sawyerDeveloper/ReactDesignPattern/readme.md

 This repository is an example of how to design the code for a React(Dom or Native) app where you don't need Redux for state management or external CSS files for styling.
 In my professional experience these are the 2 biggest causes of problems in modern development.

+This gave me the idea to make ReBorn Framework.
+[ReBorn](https://github.com/sawyerDeveloper/ReBorn)

 ## Usage
 Install [nodemon](https://github.com/remy/nodemon) globally